JrmBergeron/iptables-web-ui/README.txt

-Ce code est une interface graphique pour iptables, le pare feu Linux.
+Iptables Web UI is a graphic panel to manage your iptables rules easily.

-Elle vous permet de :
+This fork is only a translation in english of the original french code created by Holox76.

-* Bloquer une adresse IP
+I am not responsible for potential vulnerabilities in this code.

-* Autoriser une adresse IP
+You can :
-* Autoriser le ping
+* Block an IP address
-* Bloquer le ping
+* Allow/deny the "Ping"
-* Bloquer un port
+* Allow/deny a slot
-* Autoriser un port
+* Allow/deny UDP
-* Autoriser l'UDP
+* Purge rules
-* Bloquer l'UDP
+* Allow/deny the external traffic

-* Vider les règles
+You need :
-* Bloquer le trafic extérieur
+* Have a SSH server.

-Vous devez avoir un serveur SSH et avoir au préalable activé l'extension : SSH2 sur votre serveur PHP.
+* Switch on SSH2 on your PHP server (Apache)